nerdchild6/Real-time-Anomaly-Detection-System-for-E-commerce-Transactions/README.md

 ```
 ### Additional Notes
 - Ensure Docker and Docker Compose are installed on your machine.
-- The model training step is a one-time process; you don't need to retrain the model for each deployment
 - Logs for each service can be viewed using:
 ```bash
 docker logs <service_name>